waldobronchart/ShortcutMapper/README.md

 Past the intermediate data creation step, everything can be automated.
 Much of the heavy lifting code lives under the `shmaplib` folder.

-### Using SHMAPLIB
+### Using SHMAPlib

-SHMAPLIB is short for "Shortcut Mapper Lib".
+SHMAPlib is short for "Shortcut Mapper Lib".
 It's a Python library that will help you export data in the right format to the right location.

-If your script lives and runs directly in **/sources/app/, then you can import the lib like so:
+If your script lives and runs directly in **/sources/app/**, then you can import the lib like so:

 ```
 # Add repository root path to sys.path (This will make import shmaplib work)